dylan-schlageter/Lazer-Tag-App/README.md

 <h1>Lazer Tag Application</h1>

 <h2>Description</h2>
-A fully functional Lazer Tag software system.
+Led a group of 5 to build a fully functional Lazer Tag software system.
 The project consists of a player entry screen, a countdown screen, and finally the live scoreboard screen.
 Manages data with PostgreSQL and Python for the front end.

 <br/>